antosant1981/trivia-game/README.md

 ## Install
 The only requirement for running application is having Docker installed on your host machine.
-Microservices will be instantiated as Docker containers and maaged by Docker compose.
+Microservices will be instantiated as Docker containers and managed by Docker compose.

 After cloning the project workspace, open a console, navigate the project root and just launch: